 HR Continues to Lead

 Covid-19 is without a doubt one of the greatest catalysts that drove the workforce and the workplace to evolve.
-Business transformation became the top business mandate for thousands of organisations to brace the complexities of the global pandemic and shield millions of employees.
-With the conclusion of 2020, we look forward to a better year, facing uncertainties with HR in the driver’s seat.
-Despite consistent resistance and backlash from senior executives, HR continues to take the lead.
+Business transformation became the top business mandate for thousands of organisations to brace the complexities of the global pandemic.

 Rebuilding Corporate Culture